Import data

 I then apply the functions to both the “full” and “mean” duration estimates.

-chicken_benefits_full_pd <- per_dollar(chicken_benefits_full)
+<- per_dollar(chicken_benefits_full)

-chicken_benefits_mean_pd <- per_dollar(chicken_benefits_mean)
+chicken_benefits_full_pd <- per_dollar(chicken_benefits_mean) chicken_benefits_mean_pd

 Convert

-fish_hours_per_dollar <- fypd_scale*(24*365.25)
+<- fypd_scale*(24*365.25) fish_hours_per_dollar

 I now work out the share of simulations where future fish slaughter corporate commitment work might result in a greater reduction in time in pain per dollar spent than historical chicken campaigns.